 - 1. Objective: The major objective of education policy in India is to develop professionals having competencies, intellectual skills and knowledge equipping them to contribute to the society through productive and developing careers as innovators, decision makers and leaders in the national and global economies.
-The Approach to Curriculum needs to lay special emphasis on educating/preparing the students well for being able to demonstrate the following abilities: - Effective application of knowledge of mathematics, science and technical subjects. - Planning and design to conduct scientific and technical experiments. - Analysis and interpretation of scientific, technical and economic data collected. - Design of parts, subsystems, systems and/or processes to meet specific needs. - Identification, formulation and solving of problems using simulation or otherwise. - Use of techniques/tools including software in all disciplines, as may be required. - Effective communication skills and leadership/participation in team work. - Fulfillment of professional, social and ethical responsibilities.

-- Sensitivity to environmental and energy issues and concerns. - Planning, development and implementation of strategies for life-long learning. - Such other objectives as may be prescribed by Academic Council from time to time. - 2.
+The Approach to Curriculum needs to lay special emphasis on educating/preparing the students well for being able to demonstrate the following abilities: - Effective application of knowledge of mathematics, science and technical subjects. - Planning and design to conduct scientific and technical experiments. - Analysis and interpretation of scientific, technical and economic data collected. - Design of parts, subsystems, systems and/or processes to meet specific needs. - Identification, formulation and solving of problems using simulation or otherwise. - Use of techniques/tools including software in all disciplines, as may be required. - Acquire multi-disciplinary and/or inter-disciplinary knowledge & skills. - Effective communication skills and leadership/participation in team work. - Fulfillment of professional, social and ethical responsibilities. - Sensitivity to environmental and energy issues and concerns. - Planning, development and implementation of strategies for life-long learning. - Such other objectives as may be prescribed by Academic Council from time to time. - 2.
 Preparation: To prepare the students to excel in various educational programs or to succeed in industry / technical profession through further education/training. - 3.
 Core Competence: To provide the students with a solid foundation in mathematical, scientific and fundamentals required to solve related problems, keeping in line with the global emphasis on STEM (Science, Technology, Engineering, and Mathematics). - 4.
-Breadth: To train the students with a breadth of scientific and knowledge to comprehend, analyze, design and create novel products and solutions for real life problems. - 5.
-Professionalism: To inculcate in the students professional/ethical attitude, effective team work skills, multidisciplinary approach and to relate issues to a broader context. - 6.
-Learning Environment: To provide the students with academic environment of excellence, leadership, ethical guidelines and life-long learning needed for a long/productive career. - 7.
-Semester Scheme: Each academic year shall be divided into two Semesters (approximately 15 weeks each with a minimum of 5 teaching days/week and minimum 90 working days) for course delivery along with Continuous Teacher Evaluation (CTE) throughout the semester, Mid-Term Examination (MTE) and End-Term Examination (ETE) as reforms in Achievement Testing. - 8.
+Breadth: To train the students with a breadth of scientific and knowledge to comprehend, analyze, design and create novel products and solutions for real life problems.

+- 5. Multi-Disciplinary: To provide the students with multi-disciplinary and inter-disciplinary knowledge and experience so as to widen their horizon of skills and increase their employability as well as future growth. - 6.
+Professionalism: To inculcate in the students professional/ethical attitude, effective team work skills, multidisciplinary approach and to relate issues to a broader context. - 7.
+Learning Environment: To provide the students with academic environment of excellence, leadership, ethical guidelines and life-long learning needed for a long/productive career. - 8.
+Semester Scheme: Each academic year shall be divided into two Semesters (approximately 15 weeks each with a minimum of 5 teaching days/week and minimum 90 working days) for course delivery along with Continuous Teacher Evaluation (CTE) throughout the semester, Mid-Term Examination (MTE) and End-Term Examination (ETE) as reforms in Achievement Testing. - 9.
 Credit System: A system enabling quantification of course delivery, with one credit being assigned to each unit after a student completes its teaching-learning process, followed by passing in CTE, MTE and ETE.
 Further, Choice Based Credit System (CBCS) to be helpful in customizing the course delivery for a student, through Core, Electives, Honours, and Minor courses.

 All courses need not carry the same weight or credits.
 The courses in the syllabus should define the Learning Objectives, Pre-Requisites, Evaluation Scheme, Course Outcomes (COs), relevant Program Outcomes, and the mapping between the CO's and PO's.
-A course may be designed to comprise solely or a combination of lectures, tutorials, laboratory work, field work, outreach activities, project work, viva, seminars, term papers, assignments, presentations, guided self-study, etc.
+A course may be designed to comprise solely or a combination of lectures, tutorials, laboratory work, field work, outreach activities, project work, viva, seminars, term papers, assignments, presentations, and guided self-study, etc.

-- 9. Credit Courses: Students register for courses in a semester to be able to earn credits.
+- 10. Credit Courses: Students register for courses in a semester to be able to earn credits.
 In a widely accepted definition, One Credit Point is defined as: - One hour/week/semester for Lecture (L) or Tutorial for Theory Courses, - Two hours/week/semester for Laboratory/Practical (P) Courses.